 Operational Efficiency and Business Advantages

-Precision dent repair systems improve workflow organization and reduce repair cycle times.
+An Ausbeulstation improves workflow organization and reduces repair cycle times.
 Centralized equipment minimizes downtime between tasks and increases technician productivity.

 Reduced filler use and limited repainting lower material costs.
 Improved accuracy decreases the likelihood of rework and customer complaints.